 A new, yet still quite simple, model for DC flare has been proposed that should exhibit improved accuracy.
-It has the added advantage of being capable of accounting for the impact of reticle clear area on the DC flare.
+It has the added advantage of being capable of accounting for the impact of reticle clear area on the DC flare and has the comforting feature that it obeys the law of conservation of energy.